JustHope partners provide scholarships for primary school children and college students from our partner communities.

 Primary school (through 5th grade) is free in Nicaragua, but students need clothes and supplies.
-With $50, you provide a child with a backpack stuffed with a uniform (including a belt for boys), shoes and socks, and a notebook and pencil.
+With $50, you provide a child with a backpack stuffed with a uniform (including a belt for boys), shoes and socks, and enough supplies for the first three months of school.
 The recipients are chosen by the community leaders based on family need; only one child per family can receive a scholarship until all families in need have been served.
 We buy all the supplies in early January so we need to have funds on hand by January 1.

 Community leaders follow up with the primary age becados (scholarship recipients).
 If a child does not complete the school year, that family is not eligible for any of their children to receive a scholarship the following year.

 Most university programs in Nicaragua are five years (including what would be the last year of high school in US).
 As in the United States, there are many higher education expenses that the $1000 scholarship provides for, such as:

 - $200 for tutoring or special supplies, like a computer for engineering students or dental tools for dental students

 - $100 is reserved each year to help the student to cover the $500-$800 most schools charge students to receive their diploma.

 - transportation and living expenses - Most students travel from Chacraseca or La Flor to either León or Managua and stay during the week.

 20 Women of Hope is one of JustHope's university scholarship programs where 10 women from the U.S. and 10 women from Nicaragua partner together to support one young woman to attend university.